blockchainsllc/in3-docs/docs/spec.md

-# IN3-Specification
+# IN3-Protocol

 This document describes the communication between a incubed client and a incubed node.
 This communication is based on requests which use extended [JSON-RPC](https://www.jsonrpc.org/specification)-Format.
-Especially for ethereum-based requests this means each node also accepts all standard requests as at https://github.com/ethereum/wiki/wiki/JSON-RPC, which also includes handling Bulk-requests.
+Especially for ethereum-based requests this means each node also accepts all standard requests as defined at [Ethereum JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) , which also includes handling Bulk-requests.

 Each request may add an optional `in3` property defining the verification behavior for incubed.